quay/clair/Documentation/concepts/api_internal.md

 ## Update Operation

-The `update_operation` endpoint exposes the api for viewing updater's activity.
+The `update_operation` endpoint exposes the api for viewing updaters' activity.
 This is used by the notifier to determine if new updates have occured and triggers an update diff to see what has changed.

 ## AffectedManifest